-Net assets, revenues, expenses, gains, and losses are classified based on the existence or absence of donor or grantor restrictions.
+Net assets, revenues, gains, and losses are classified based on the existence or absence of donor or grantor restrictions.
 Accordingly, net assets and changes therein are classified and reported as follows:

-Net Assets Without Donor Restrictions - Net assets available for general use and not subject to donor (or grantor) restrictions.
-The Foundation's Board has also designated various balances of net assets without donor restrictions for certain uses, as described in Note 10.
+Net Assets Without Donor Restrictions - Net assets available for general operations and not subject to donor (or grantor) restrictions.
+The Foundation's Board has designated, from net assets without donor restrictions, net assets for certain uses, as described in Note 10.